henhouseai/henhouse/README.md

 - **Entry Point**: The command you use to run Henhouse operations (e.g., `hen deploy`, `hen show-page`).
   - Default name is "hen"
-  - Can be customized (e.g., "fox") to match your project name
+  - Can be customized to match your project name
   - Each project can have its own entry point name
-  - You can run `hen deploy` for one project and `fox deploy` for another, all on the same deployment box
+  - You can run different entry points for different projects, all on the same deployment box
   - Changing the entry point name is easier than changing project name: uninstall and reinstall with new name
   - Throughout this documentation, we use "hen" as the default entry point name